Finspire13/Towards-Unified-Surgical-Skill-Assessment/README.md

 Simply run `python3 main.py --config some_config_file.json` .

-The [config files]() for our full model under the JIGSAWS 4-fold cross-validation setting are provided.
+The config files for our full model under the JIGSAWS 4-fold cross-validation setting are provided in the `configs` folder.

+Trained models and Tensorboard logs will be saved in the `result` folder.

+Our trained models and logs are provided in the `pre_result` folder.